stelzinga/MF/Management_Framework-Appendix.md

     Why was the pressure in the pipe too high?
 4. Because the pressure controlling unit failed to detect the high pressure.
     Why did the pressure controlling unit fail to detect the high pressure?
-5. Because the pressure controlling was not switched on.
+5. Because the pressure controlling unit was not switched on.
     Why was the pressure controlling unit not switched on?
 6. Because the Staff responsible for switching on the unit every morning forgot to switch it on.

-As said, the RCA is conceptually simple: keep asking why until there is no further answer: the root cause has been found.
+As said, the RCA is conceptually simple: keep asking "why" until there is no further answer: the root cause has been found.
 In above example, the root cause is someone forgetting to do something.

 ### RCA Aggravating Factors
-What sometimes makes it complex is the notion of "aggravating factors" or "enabling factors" or "RCA Enablers" or short "Enablers".
-An aggravating factor is a Process or lack thereof that makes the occurrence of the final incident outcome more likely, but on its own would not have cause the incident.
+What sometimes makes it complex is the notion of "aggravating factors" or "Enabling Factors" or "RCA Enablers" or short "Enablers".
+An Enabling Factor is a Process or lack thereof that makes the occurrence of the final incident outcome more likely, but on its own would not have caused the incident.
 For example, in the above 6 steps, there could be an Aggravating Factor as follows: if the pressure controlling is not switched on, sound an alarm on the Staff's computer to remind him.
 In this case, one could argue that the fact that the alarm did not sound is the true root cause.
-But the alarm is a reminder of something that has to be done regardless.
-The alarm helps the Staff to be reminded of what needs to be done, but the Staff also knows it needs to be done.
+But the alarm is a reminder of something that has to be done regardless (switching on the Pressure Control unit).
+The alarm helps the Staff to do what needs to be done, even if the Staff also knows it needs to be done.
 If the alarm would not have sounded, the Staff could still have switched on the pressure control unit.
 As can be seen, the differentiation between Root Cause and Enablers can become blurry.
+What is important to take away, is that RCA may also highlight Enabling Factors.

 ### RCA Inhibitors
 RCA is a process of finding "how something went wrong".
 Structurally the result may involve some Group not having done what was supposed to be done.
 In other words, RCA is often construed as a "finger pointing exercise".
 Consequently, the process may be stunned by Staff who fear -rightly or wrongly- that they are the root cause.
 The best way to avoid this interpretation is to not use terms like "responsible" Staff or Groups and focus purely on the Root Cause and Aggravating Factors and then address those.

+### RCA Action Plans
+Depending on the RCA outcome various weaknesses are higlighted.
+To strengthen the Operating Model, improvements should be implemented where possible.
+Not everything can always be improved though.
+For example, someone forgetting something or doing the wrong thing is not easy to remediate structurally.
 ________________________________________
 ## Staff Reports (Framework)
 <TBD>